jeffgillan/Drone-mapping-class/docs/flight_mission_planning.md

 <br/>

-The **camera field of view (FOV)** is the extent of the observable world that can be seen at any give moment.
+The **camera field of view (FOV)**, also called the angle of view, is the extent of the observable world that can be seen at any give moment.
 FOV is typically reported in degrees and can vary greatly between lens and camera types.
 <br/>
 <br/>
 Typically a camera with a longer focal length will have a narrower FOV and a camera with a shorter focal length will have a wider FOV.
 Drone cameras often have a fairly wide FOV because they are meant